Last reviewed: July 2, 2026

 Access Personalized GLP-1 Care Through PlexusDx

-PlexusDx offers six prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
-The Tirzepatide Injection starts at $249/mo.
+PlexusDx offers seven prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
+The Tirzepatide Injection is $289/mo month-to-month, or from $249/mo on the 6-month plan.
 Medications are dispensed from licensed 503A compounding pharmacies following strict quality and safety standards.
-Add a Precision Peptide Genetic Test for $99 to personalize your protocol from day one.
+Add a Precision Peptide Genetic Test for $298 to personalize your protocol from day one.

 Frequently Asked Questions